akshayKhot/akshaykhot.github.io/_posts/2021-8-13-check-if-defined.md

 ---
 layout: post
-title: How to Check if a Variable is Defined
+title: How to Check if a Variable is Defined?
 tags: ruby
 ---